Risk in Agriculture

 Five general types of risk are described here: production risk, price or market risk, financial risk, institutional risk, and human or personal risk.

-• Price or market risk refers to uncertainty about the prices producers will receive for commodities or the prices they must pay for inputs.
+• Price or market risk refers to uncertainty about the prices producers will receive for commodities or the prices producers must pay for inputs.
 The nature of price risk varies significantly from commodity to commodity.